suzuki-shunsuke/pinact/README.md

 [Motivation](#motivation) | [Install](INSTALL.md) | [How to use](#how-to-use) | [GitHub Actions](https://github.com/suzuki-shunsuke/pinact-action) | [Configuration](#configuration) | [LICENSE](LICENSE)

-pinact is a CLI to edit GitHub Workflow files and pins versions of Actions and Reusable Workflows. pinact can also [update their versions](#update-actions) and [verify version annotations](docs/codes/001.md).
+pinact is a CLI to edit GitHub Workflow and Composite action files and pin versions of Actions and Reusable Workflows. pinact can also [update their versions](#update-actions) and [verify version annotations](docs/codes/001.md).

 ```console